 This awesome downhill riding comes courtesy of the Queenstown Mountain Bike Club and Skyline gondola, which transports riders and bikes up Bob’s Peak from where an array of trails swoops through the forested hills above Queenstown.
-Some of the 28 trails are the steepest and gnarliest in New Zealand.
+Some of the 30 trails are the steepest and gnarliest in New Zealand.

 Highlights include the old-school roots, rocks and flow of Single Track Sandwich; the rock-fest that is Slippery Ninja; and the extreme freeride terrain of World Cup.
 The cheekily named Huck Yeah! features a series of sensational true-table top jumps, perfect for honing big air skills.

 Named after a rather manly geological feature, Rude Rock is over 3km of single track masterfully sculpted into a tussocky mountainside.
 Eye-popping scenery and exhilarating riding have made it one of the country’s must-do trails, with fantastic footage like this only increasing its popularity.

 Located around 15km from Queenstown near the Coronet Peak ski area, Rude Rock trail is only revealed after spring snowmelt.
 Once maintenance crews have worked their magic, the track dips and swerves in a perfect balance of fall and flow.
 Skilled riders can hit the track at full tilt, although some exposed, steep sections and rocky drops will keep most bikers on their toes.
 Rude Rock is a popular track to shuttle with your mates and is hard to beat on a warm summer evening!

 Coronet Peak opens for the summer season which runs from the start of December until the end of March.
 Suitable for intermediate-expert riders, the Coronet XC trail is rated an intermediate grade 3, while the Coronet DH trail is for the more experienced rated at expert grade 5.
 A good range of passes are available with full Day, Sunset or Season passes on offer and discounts for NZSki 3 Peak Winter Season Pass holders.